msadeghi1/machine-learning/README.md

 # machine-learning
-Acoolection of Python codes for different types of learning algorithms.
+a repository for different types of learning algorithms developed by myself using the python language.